openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

     That is, upon receiving EDHOC message_3, the Responder knows for sure that the other peer did derive rPSK_i at the end of the previous session in the "session series", thus making it safe to delete the previous resumption key rPSK_(i-1).

-## Ciphersuite Requirements for Resumption
+## Cipher Suite Requirements for Resumption

 When using a resumption PSK derived from a previous EDHOC exchange:

   1. The resumption PSK MUST only be used with the same ciphersuite that was used in the original EDHOC exchange, or with a ciphersuite that provides equal or higher security guarantees.
-  2. Implementations SHOULD manitain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
+  2. Implementations SHOULD maintain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
   3. If a resumption PSK is offered with a ciphersuite different from the one used in the original EDHOC session, the recipient can fail the present EDHOC session according to application-specific policies.

 ## Privacy Considerations for Resumption